m-azghari/OWL-Connection-Manager/README.md

 ## 📄 License

-This project is licensed under the **Polyform Noncommercial License 1.0.0**.
+This project is licensed under the **GNU General Public License v3.0**.

 ---